Enhanced superconductivity in PbTe-In hybrids: Introduction

 Indium is a common superconductor whose properties are not attractive at first sight.
 Its critical temperature $T_{\text{c}}$ of 3.4 K corresponds to a gap $\Delta = 1.764 k_{\text{B}}T_{\text{c}}\sim$ 0.5 meV ($k_{\text{B}}$ is the Boltzmann constant).
 The gap in InAs-In hybrids is even smaller (0.45 meV) \cite{CPH_In}.
 The formation of disconnected grains on InAs \cite{CPH_In} poses a serious issue for quantum devices.
 The granular morphology hinders the realization of NS tunneling devices which require a long, thin, and continuous In film (N stands for normal metal and S for superconductor).
 The low melting temperature ($\sim$ 157 $^{\circ}$C) is another obstacle for device fabrication.

-In this study, we tackle these challenges by realizing continuous thin In films, epitaxially grown on PbTe nanowires.
+In this study, we tackle these challenges by realizing continuous thin In films, epitaxially grown on PbTe.
 We choose PbTe as the semiconductor due to its advantage in disorder mitigation compared to InAs or InSb, see Refs. \cite{CaoZhanPbTe, Jiangyuying, Erik_PbTe_SAG, PbTe_AB, Fabrizio_PbTe, Zitong, Wenyu_QPC, Yichun, Yuhao, Ruidong, Vlad_PbTe, Wenyu_Disorder} for recent progress.
 The In film forms an atomically sharp interface with PbTe, resulting in a hard superconducting gap.
 The gap size, $\Delta \sim$ 1.08-1.18 meV, is enhanced by more than a factor of two compared to InAs-In hybrids \cite{CPH_In} or the bulk In.
 The $T_c$ of In thin film on a PbTe substrate ($\sim$ 6 K) is also significantly enhanced compared to the case of other substrates ($\sim$ 3.8 K).
-We attribute the enhanced superconductivity of In films to the coupling with PbTe.
-Zero-bias peaks (ZBPs) in tunneling conductance can be observed at finite $B$'s.
+The enhanced superconductivity of In on PbTe is the key observation of this work.
+Subgap states in tunneling conductance can be observed at finite $B$'s.
 The effective g-factors are also enhanced due to the presence of In, beneficial for Majorana realization \cite{Loss_metalization}.
-Josephson devices reveal gate-tunable supercurrents, enabling the exploration of In-based qubits.
-These results suggest that the seemingly-non-attractive In is in fact promising for Majorana research when coupled with PbTe, as the superconductivity in In is enhanced due to PbTe and the g-factor in PbTe is enhanced due to In.